Local Information

 A selection of hotels across different price ranges is provided below, including options in Zemun close to the conference venue, as well as in the city center.
 Short descriptions and direct booking links are included.

-Participants are also welcome to arrange their own accommodation.
 In addition to hotels, a wide range of apartments is available through platforms such as Booking.com and Airbnb.

 Please do not hesitate to contact us if you have any questions or require further assistance.
 We look forward to welcoming you to Belgrade!